ollama-interface/Ollama-Gui/README.md

 <br />
 <br />

-This is not affiliated with Ollama.ai but just giving value to the comunnity from me.
+This is not affiliated with Ollama.ai but just giving value to the community from me.
 <br />

 For any questions, please contact [Twan Luttik (Twitter - X)](twitter.com/twanluttik)